Sweat the Small Stuff: remark-smartypants

 That’s it.
 Every Markdown file Astro processes (blog posts, content collections, standalone pages) gets proper typographic punctuation for free.

 Under the hood, remark-smartypants uses retext-smartypants, which itself is a port of John Gruber’s SmartyPants, the same algorithm that’s been cleaning up punctuation since 2003.
-It’s battle-tested.
+Whatever edge case you’re worried about, it has almost certainly seen it.